 After all the time I’d forgotten to manually focus the shot, I ended up having too many to count, blurry pictures pop up post looking up the footage I took only to discover I had forgotten to just touch the screen.
 It’s not something that’s easy to fix considering how often I travel to hard to reach destinations.
 If this screw up happens, I am quite literally screwed, so having this NOT be a problem would be awesome.

 And on the Mavic Air, it just so happens, there is no manual, touch to focus, it auto focuses all the time so you don’t even need to worry about this.
 A MAJOR improvement.
 There is no debate here, the MA is a clear winner for me in this regard.

 3) 3 sensors vs 2 on the Mavic Pro 1:

 Extra sensors mean more safety and DJI has proven to develop drone models that are good at spotting obstacles quite well (I’ve had a few close calls).
 You really do need these.
 But they also added another feature to this:

-4) The intelligence on the MA is better at avoiding and flying around/over obstacles.
+4) The intelligence on the Mavic Air is better at avoiding and flying around/over obstacles.

 The MP will only stop (which isn’t bad), but if the drone is following you or trying to come back to you via the return to home feature, having extra intelligence in your drone to sense an obstacle and go around/over it, to continue to fly back to you is HUGE and the MA does have this.
 The MP does not.